BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 ### Building a Filter Set: Create a New Query ###

 1. Use the `list_collections` entrypoint to build collection record-counts for a given set of filter criteria (you are able to query for record counts on collections even if you do not have direct access to the data in that collection).
-This process will return a `requestId` that is used to access raw data (see below).
+This process will return a `requestId` that is used to access raw data: see below; if you are signed in, it will also return the `access` you have to each collection (yes / no).

 2. Use the `list_permissions` entrypoint to view a list of the collections whose raw data you can access: this list will only include collections you can access with your current permissions.